How Long is the Camino de Santiago Distance?Leslie

 Camino Ingles – The English Way – 110 km or 68 Miles

 Once again the 110 km is slightly misleading.
-It is 110 km from Ferrol to Santiago – this route can also be started at A Coruna and it is 75 km from there to Santiago – not long enough for a Compostela.
+It is 110 km from Ferrol to Santiago – the Camino Ingles can also be started at A Coruna and it is 75 km from there to Santiago – not long enough for a Compostela.

 In 2015 there were 9,247 pilgrims who completed this route, 8,685 started in Ferrol.